MetabolomicsAustralia-Bioinformatics/maca-utils/README.md

 (**M**etabo**A**nalyst.**ca**)

 * Bunch of utility functions
 * Needs unit testing!
-Onky anecdotal testing so far.
+Only anecdotal testing so far.

 ### "Installation"